Home About Contact

 Larger than life, it’s bass player Sam.
 He’s a huge fan of the band Kiss.

 Rohan Brooks during a television interview.
-Listen to Rudely Interrupted on NPR’s All Things Considered.
+You can also hear Rudely Interrupted featured on NPR’s All Things Considered.

 There would be no Rudely Interrupted without the drive, perseverance, and sheer determination of Rohan Brooks.